Ronaldo-V/RV-Personal-Trainer-Website/README.md

 | [Future Features](#future-features) |

 ## FEATURES

-- Responsiveness
-    - All pages and content within them have been designed with a mobile-first approach and made to be fully responsive on all devices.
 - Header
     - Contains the navigation links to change from page to page.
 - Footer